sandeepsharma303/terraform/README.md

 Running:

 terraform plan -out=tfplan

 terraform apply tfplan

-will change the EC2 instance back to t3.micro, because Terraform always treats the configuration files (.tf) as the desired state.
+will change the EC2 instance back to t3.micro, because Terraform always treats the Terraform configuration (.tf files) as the desired state.